 10. Mekong Delta

-What about the caves?
+What about the caves in Vietnam?

 Phong Nha-Ke Bang National Park, a UNESCO site, is filled with hundreds of caves including the world’s biggest cave, Hang Son Doong.
 (Two of my friends went to Hang Son Doong and loved it.
 It’s not cheap and you have to book months if not a year in advance.)
-I was there during the rainy season so I didn’t visit any of the caves.
+I was in the area during the rainy season so I didn’t visit any of the caves.
 (Water levels are a huge safety issue during the rainy season. ) April to August is the best time to go.

 How are the beaches in Vietnam?

 I’m not a fan of the beaches in Vietnam.
-I’ve been on a quest to find the best beaches in the world, and they aren’t in Vietnam or even Southeast Asia for the matter.
+I’ve been on a quest to find the best beaches in the world, and they aren’t in Vietnam or even Southeast Asia for that matter.
 To be brutally honest, every beach I went to in Vietnam was polluted.
 I even went to Phu Quoc island, one of the main attractions.
 I went to all the prime snorkeling spots and there was trash and beer cans in the coral.
 This part of the world is notorious for plastic pollution, and I was there at the end of the rainy season, which tends to kick up more of the pollution.

 This is a shot from one of the islands near Phu Quoc that’s part of all the snorkeling tours.
 All the debris you see on the left side of the frame under the trees is some kind of trash or plastic.
 Aside from the main small bit of beach, the sides of the island were covered with trash like this.